 You Can’t Do Business Alone

 It’s okay to do business alone at first.
 You’re still validating the idea, bootstrapping, and figuring things out.
-But once your business starts to grow, you really have two choices: hit a plateau where the growth slows down, or bring on employees to help you keep growing.
+But once your business starts to grow, you really have two choices: hit a plateau where the growth slows down, or bring on motivated employees to help you keep growing.

 If you’re noticing the signs above, then it’s probably time to stop going at it alone!